Parthiba-Hazra/Gopher-bot/README.md

 ### using docker -

-To ru the bot on docker you need change the Kute_go_APIURL from "http://localhost:8080" to Kute_go_APIURL = "http://host.docker.internal:8080" (in bot/bot.go file) and then build the docker image and run it.
+To run the bot on docker you need change the Kute_go_APIURL from "http://localhost:8080" to Kute_go_APIURL = "http://host.docker.internal:8080" (in bot/bot.go file) and then build the docker image and run it.

 ```bash
   docker build -t gopher-discord:1.0 .